 - Write a note during the initial configuration of a Walk-Thru step as a reminder to yourself to come back to it to add in an advanced feature after completing the main path

 Notes can be created by clicking on the Notes tab within the settings menu of a specific deployable:

 For ShoutOuts: When clicking on the option “Notes” from the main list view (on the item menu), this will open the full screen visual design app, and open the ShoutOut settings modal above it

 For Smart Walk-Thrus: Until now, Smart Walk-Thru notes were found under the “Advanced settings” tab.
 Now, Notes on Smart Walk-Thrus can be found in their own separate tab named simply: “Notes” (found under Smart Walk-Thru settings)

 Notes will appear in the Editor when you hover over the item in the Editor.

 The Note will also be visible in the screenshot of a step or Launcher:

 Notes Best Practices

 Walk-Thrus: When you first build a Walk-Thru, the best practice is to build out the basic steps (the “main path”) and go back afterward to add in advanced features.
-Use Notes to record the necessary modifications.
+Use notes to record the necessary modifications that have been made.